WarsInReverie/WarsInReverie.github.io/content/blog/my-first-post.md

 authors:
     - "cwiffy"
 showTableOfContents: true
+showHero: false
 ---

 # Welcome!

 Hi, welcome to these *Wars in Reverie*.

 This website is still a **work in progress**.

-This website was first deployed via Github Pages on June 21st, 2025.
+It was first deployed via Github Pages on June 21st, 2025.
 Ideally, this site will be refined over years, and content will slowly be added as time goes on.

 # What to look out for?